datayana/datayana.github.io/pages/study/zen/gateless-case2-full.md

 About Hyakujo, Dogen warns: _"Do not treat with arrogance the Dharma standards of the Buddhas and Ancestors by vainly taking as real the transformations of the spirit of some wild fox.
 As offspring of the Buddhas and Ancestors, you should treat with importance the Dharma standards of the Buddhas and Ancestors.
 Never leave matters up to what others request, as Hyakujō did."_

-### "Please, Abbot, perform my funerals as for a priest"
+> Please, Abbot, perform my funerals as for a priest.

 Once you pause to investigate it, many aspects of the old man's request can be challenging.

 "**perform my funerals**" - A first interrogation is on the subject of the funeral.
 The old man just said, _"I am released from the body of a fox"_.
 Thus himself and the body of the fox are two different things.
 When requesting for a funeral, is the old man asking for himself or for the fox?
 Are those two things the same or different?
-(Is that why the Book of Serenity has _"Fox drool is still there"_?)

 "**as for a priest**" - A second interrogation is on the nature of the subject.
 According to his presentation, the old man said _"In the far distant past, in the time of Kasyapa Buddha, I was head priest at this mountain."_ So he *was* a priest, shouldn't he consider himself as a priest now?
 It sounds like the old man is asking for a funeral not for his distant past self as a priest, but for his previous self as a fox.

 "**Please, Abbot**" - A third interrogation is on the motivation of the ritual.
 At this stage of the story, the old man just got (suddenly) enlightened.
 Why would the old man care about having a ritual performed for the body of the fox?
 What is he hoping to accomplish?

-### Hyakujo "then performed the cermony of cremation"
+> [Hyakujo] then performed the cermony of cremation.

+I really hope Hyakujo knows what the old man is hoping to accomplish, because he goes at lenghts to do help.

+We have to imagine that this looked like to the monks, having their head master do this.

+They hear a surprise strike on the signal board, meaning an improvised funeral.
+But who?
+When?
+There's some interrogation in the community, but the head master just says nothing about it.
+Then, without any context whatsoever, Hyakujo takes everyone for a long trip to _"the far side of the mountain"_.
+There, in front of everyone, he pokes a random fox corpse from behind a rock.
+And then a ritual on that random corpse, not just any ritual, but one that the monks likely have regarded as a highly respectful and important to them.
+Doing that on a fox?
+That far out in the mountain?
+Has the master gone insane? _"What does the teacher mean?"_

+Having fun of causality? negating causality?

 Why would there be anything to do with the fox's body?
 What does it __do__ to cremate it?
 What does it accomplish?